 Since the election, when many American women were sure that we would see the election of the first woman president in the U.S., I have awakened each morning with a mouth dry with dread, deeply depressed, and terrified, as though I have fallen asleep on a life raft adrift in the Indian Ocean.
 Water, water everywhere and not a rescue ship in sight.

-As all thinking global citizens know, our imperfect but generous country has for many years been the flag rescue ship for the rest of the world.
+As all thinking global citizens know, our imperfect but generous country has for many years been the rescue flagship for the rest of the world.
 Now, much like the Indonesian refugees whose boats broke apart on the shoals of Christmas Island in 2010, I and we are flailing in water, fighting for our psychological lives.
 Running from this behemoth in place, we are ourselves asylum-seekers unable to depose the source of our tyranny, utterly desperate to know that it will not always be like this, that hope still lies in the outcome of the Mueller investigation and the fall elections that could change the balance of power..

 But another result of Trump’s hegemony over the American psyche? .